 We have developed a holistic ESG strategy that aligns with our unique model.
 In Fiscal Year 2022, we began the process of documenting the positive ESG benefits inherent in our business, and in Fiscal Year 2023 we published our inaugural ESG report which focused on the positive impact we have on our communities, people and planet.
 Our ESG Steering Committee (whose membership includes senior management) meets quarterly to discuss our ESG initiatives, goals and progress.
 At the Board level, our Nominating and Corporate Governance Committee is responsible for overseeing (and regularly receives reports reflecting) matters of corporate responsibility, sustainability and other environmental, social and governance issues, as well as our public reporting regarding these topics.
-Our Board also receives regular reports on our progress from the Nominating and Corporate Governance Approach" for more information.
+Our Board also receives regular reports on our progress from the Nominating and Corporate Governance Committee and, at least once per year, from management.
+See "Corporate Governance and Board Matters-Our Environmental, Social and Governance Approach" for more information.